dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 }
 ```

-How many time the loop is going to execute for a buffer of six integers?
+How many times will the loop execute for a buffer of six integers?
 Twice!
-The first time it's going to load the first four elements, the second time it's going to load the two last elements and turn random memory that is following the buffer into next two elements!
+The first time it will load the first four elements, but the second time it will load the random content of the memory following the buffer!

-Writing tests that detect such issues is hard, but not impossible. .NET Team uses a helper utility called [BoundedMemory](https://github.com/dotnet/runtime/blob/main/src/libraries/Common/tests/TestUtilities/System/Buffers/BoundedMemory.Creation.cs) that allocates memory region which is immediately preceded by or immediately followed by a poison (`MEM_NOACCESS`) page.
+Writing tests that detect that issue is hard, but not impossible.
+The .NET Team uses a helper utility called [BoundedMemory](https://github.com/dotnet/runtime/blob/main/src/libraries/Common/tests/TestUtilities/System/Buffers/BoundedMemory.Creation.cs) that allocates a memory region which is immediately preceded by or immediately followed by a poison (`MEM_NOACCESS`) page.
 Attempting to read the memory immediately before or after it results in `AccessViolationException`.

 ## Loading and storing vectors